ComposableFi/composable/code/xcvm/semantic.md

 Exchange/Transfer/Spawn are just shortcuts for specific Calls.
 From no will use Call to refer any on chain execution.

-During program interpretation, current executing instruction, result of call execution and bridging state (internal of Spawn) are recorded in Interpreter state.
+During program interpretation, current executing instruction, result of call execution and bridging state (internal of Spawn) are recorded in Executor state.
-In case of CVM program error, funds are retained on sender or receiving interpreter.
+In case of CVM program error, funds are retained on sender or receiving Executor.
-User can observe state of interpreter and send program to handle current state.
+User can observe state of Executor and send program to handle current state.
 For example move funds to other account or chain.

 ### CVM definition deconstruction